anshbhogal/hospital_management/README.md

 The frontend is built using Vite, a fast build tool for modern web projects.
 Node.js and npm are used for dependency management.
 Key UI/styling libraries include Tailwind CSS for utility-first styling and Shadcn UI for accessible and customizable React components.
 Data fetching and state management are handled by `@tanstack/react-query`, and Axios is used as the HTTP client.

 ### Core Components and Libraries
-*   **`frontend/src/App.tsx`**: The main entry point for the React application, responsible for setting up the `BrowserRouter` for routing, `QueryClientProvider` for React Query, and the custom `AuthProvider` for global authentication state.
-It defines all routes and implements the `PrivateRoute` component for protected routes.
+*   **`frontend/src/App.tsx`**: The main entry point for the React application.
+It's configured with `BrowserRouter`, `QueryClientProvider` for React Query, and the custom `AuthProvider` for global authentication state.
+It now implements sophisticated routing: `HomePage.tsx` for unauthenticated users at the root, and role-based redirection to specific dashboards (e.g., `/admin`, `/patient`) upon successful login.
-*   **`frontend/src/context/AuthContext.tsx`**: Implements a React Context to provide global authentication state (user information, JWT tokens) to all components in the application.
-It includes functions for `login`, `register`, and `logout`, managing tokens in `localStorage`.
+*   **`frontend/src/context/AuthContext.tsx`**: Implements a React Context to provide global authentication state (user information, JWT tokens) to all components.
+It includes functions for `login`, `register`, and `logout`.
+Crucially, it now stores and retrieves full `user_info` (including the role) from `localStorage` to ensure session persistence across page loads and refreshes.
 *   **`frontend/src/api/`**: Contains modular API service functions (e.g., `patients.ts`, `doctors.ts`, `appointments.ts`, `medical_records.ts`, `billing.ts`).
-These files use a centralized `apiClient` (Axios instance with request interceptors for attaching JWT tokens) to make authenticated calls to the Flask backend.
-This separation of concerns keeps API logic clean and reusable.
+These files use a centralized `apiClient` (Axios instance with request interceptors for attaching JWT tokens) to make authenticated calls. `frontend/src/api/billing.ts` now includes a `getBillingSummary` function.
+*   **`frontend/src/pages/`**: Houses the main views of the application, such as:
+    *   `HomePage.tsx`: A new public landing page displaying general hospital details and facilities for unauthenticated users.
+    *   `Login.tsx`: The login page, now featuring a refactored `useEffect` hook to ensure reliable role-based redirection after successful authentication.
+    *   `Index.tsx` (Admin/Doctor Dashboard): Updated to fetch and display real revenue data from the backend.
-*   **`frontend/src/pages/`**: Houses the main views of the application, such as `Login.tsx`, `Index.tsx` (Admin/Doctor Dashboard), `PatientPortal.tsx` (Patient Dashboard), and placeholder pages for `PatientsPage.tsx`, `DoctorsPage.tsx`, `AppointmentsPage.tsx`, `MedicalRecordsPage.tsx`, `BillingPage.tsx`, and `SettingsPage.tsx`.
+    *   `PatientPortal.tsx` (Patient Dashboard), and placeholder pages for `PatientsPage.tsx`, `DoctorsPage.tsx`, `AppointmentsPage.tsx`, `MedicalRecordsPage.tsx`, `BillingPage.tsx`, and `SettingsPage.tsx`.
-    *   **Dashboard Integration**: `Index.tsx` and `PatientPortal.tsx` utilize `useQuery` hooks to fetch real-time data from the backend APIs (e.g., total patients, active doctors, upcoming appointments) and display them in `StatsCard` and custom table components.
 *   **`frontend/src/components/`**: Contains reusable UI components, including:
-    *   **`ui/`**: Shadcn UI components (buttons, cards, tables, forms, dialogs, toasts, etc.) used throughout the application for a consistent design system.
-    *   **`forms/`**: Dedicated form components (e.g., `PatientForm.tsx`, `DoctorForm.tsx`, `AppointmentForm.tsx`, `MedicalRecordForm.tsx`, `BillingForm.tsx`) built with `React Hook Form` for efficient form management and `Zod` for schema validation.
-These forms handle both creation and editing of records and use `useMutation` from React Query to interact with backend APIs.
-    *   **`tables/`**: Custom table components (e.g., `PatientsTable.tsx`, `DoctorsTable.tsx`, `AppointmentsTable.tsx`, `MedicalRecordsTable.tsx`, `BillingTable.tsx`) to display lists of data with actions for editing and deleting records.
-They utilize `useMutation` for delete operations and `AlertDialog` for confirmation.
+    *   **`PrivateRoute.tsx`**: A new component used to secure routes, checking authentication status and `allowedRoles` before rendering child components.
-*   **`frontend/src/components/Sidebar.tsx`**: The main navigation component that dynamically renders links based on the authenticated user's role, ensuring role-based access to different sections of the application.
-It also includes a logout functionality.
+    *   **`Sidebar.tsx`**: The main navigation component, now dynamically rendering links and user info/logout button based on the authenticated user's role and status.
+    *   **Dashboard Interactivity**: Buttons in `DashboardAppointmentsSummary.tsx` ("View All") and `QuickActions.tsx` (e.g., "New Patient", "Schedule Appointment") are now functional and navigate to their respective pages.

 ### Authentication Flow
 The frontend authentication flow involves:
 1.  **Login**: Users enter credentials on `Login.tsx`, which calls the `loginUser` API.
-2.  **Token Storage**: Upon successful login, `access_token` and `refresh_token` received from the backend are stored in `localStorage`.
+2.  **Token & User Info Storage**: Upon successful login, `access_token`, `refresh_token`, and detailed `user_info` (including role) received from the backend are stored in `localStorage`.
-3.  **AuthContext**: The `AuthContext` reads these tokens on application load and provides the authentication state (`user`, `token`) to all child components.
+3.  **AuthContext**: The `AuthContext` now robustly reads these tokens and `user_info` on application load, providing the authentication state (`user`, `token`, `isAuthenticated`, `userRole`) to all components.
-4.  **API Interceptor**: The `apiClient` (Axios instance) is configured with a request interceptor that automatically attaches the `access_token` to the `Authorization` header of every outgoing request, ensuring authenticated API calls.
+4.  **API Interceptor**: The `apiClient` (Axios instance) automatically attaches the `access_token` to the `Authorization` header of every outgoing request.
-5.  **Protected Routes**: The `PrivateRoute` component in `App.tsx` checks if a user is authenticated and has the necessary role(s) before rendering a route.
-If not, it redirects them to the login page or restricts access.
+5.  **Protected Routes**: The `PrivateRoute` component in `App.tsx` and conditional rendering in `App.tsx` itself check if a user is authenticated and has the necessary role(s) before rendering a route or redirecting.

 ### Role-Based Access Control
-The application implements RBAC by associating user roles (Admin, Doctor, Patient) with specific routes and navigation items.
+The application implements RBAC by associating user roles (Admin, Doctor, Patient, Staff) with specific backend endpoints, frontend routes, and navigation items.
 The `PrivateRoute` component and the `Sidebar` component dynamically control visibility and access based on the `user.role` stored in the `AuthContext`.

 ### Modular API Integration
 Each core module (Patients, Doctors, Appointments, Medical Records, Billing) has its own dedicated API service file in `frontend/src/api/` (e.g., `patients.ts`).
 These services export functions for CRUD operations, making the API calls organized and maintainable.
 These functions are then utilized by `useQuery` and `useMutation` hooks in the respective pages and components to fetch and manipulate data.

 ## Development Workflow: How it was Built from Scratch
-The project was developed iteratively, starting with the backend API, followed by a phased frontend integration.
+The project was developed iteratively, starting with the backend API, followed by a phased frontend integration, and continuous debugging to ensure full functionality and robust deployment.

 1.  **Backend Initialization**:
     *   Flask application structure was set up with `app.py`, `config.py`, and `extensions.py`.
     *   Database models were defined using Flask-SQLAlchemy in `hospital/models/`.
     *   Flask-Migrate was configured and used to initialize and manage database migrations (`flask db init`, `flask db migrate`, `flask db upgrade`).
 This ensured the database schema could evolve with the application.
     *   Initial `User` and `Role` models were created, along with `AuthService` and `auth_routes` for registration and login functionality.
-    *   A Python `requests` script (`tests/test_auth.py`) was implemented for testing backend authentication endpoints to ensure they were working correctly before proceeding to the frontend.
+    *   A Python `requests` script (`tests/test_auth.py`) was implemented for testing backend authentication endpoints.
-    *   Subsequent models (Patient, Doctor, Appointment, MedicalRecord, Billing), services, and routes were added module by module, following the same pattern (model -> service -> route).
+    *   Subsequent models (Patient, Doctor, Appointment, MedicalRecord, Billing), services, and routes were added module by module.

-2.  **Initial Frontend Attempt (React.js - Removed)**:
-    *   An initial React.js frontend was attempted using `create-react-app`.
-This phase involved significant troubleshooting due to PowerShell command syntax issues, `npm` problems, and incorrect file placements.
-This ultimately led to a decision to switch to a more modern and stable frontend boilerplate.
+2.  **Deployment Configuration & Debugging**:
+    *   Configured `Procfile` (`web: gunicorn --bind 0.0.0.0:$PORT app:app`) for Render deployment, ensuring the backend listens on the correct port.
+    *   Updated `app.py`'s `app.run` to `host="0.0.0.0", port=10000` for local Gunicorn compatibility.
+    *   Ensured frontend Axios client (`frontend/src/api/index.ts`) uses `VITE_API_BASE_URL` environment variable for backend API calls.
+    *   **Resolved database table missing errors**: Fixed `Table 'roles' doesn't exist` on Render by integrating `flask db upgrade` into the Render "Start Command" (`flask db upgrade && gunicorn ...`), ensuring migrations are applied during deployment.
+    *   **Fixed SQLAlchemy relationship errors**: Resolved `ArgumentError` related to back-references by consistently using `back_populates` in both `hospital/models/user.py` and `hospital/models/role.py`, and ensuring explicit model imports in `app.py` to prevent mapper initialization issues.

-3.  **New Frontend Integration (React.js with Vite, Tailwind, Shadcn UI)**:
+3.  **Frontend Integration (React.js with Vite, Tailwind, Shadcn UI)**:
-    *   A new React frontend project was initiated using Vite, Tailwind CSS, and Shadcn UI, providing a solid foundation and modern development experience.
-    *   **Core Setup**: `AuthContext` was implemented for global authentication state, `App.tsx` was configured with `BrowserRouter` and `PrivateRoute` for robust routing and access control.
+    *   **Core Setup**: `AuthContext` was implemented for global authentication state. `App.tsx` was configured with `BrowserRouter` and `PrivateRoute` for robust routing and access control.
+    *   **Public Home Page**: Introduced `frontend/src/pages/HomePage.tsx` to serve as the default landing page for unauthenticated users, displaying general hospital information.
+    *   **Dynamic Routing**: `App.tsx` was updated to conditionally render `HomePage` for unauthenticated users and redirect authenticated users to their specific dashboards (e.g., `/admin`, `/patient`) based on their roles.
-    *   **Login Integration**: `Login.tsx` was connected to the backend authentication API (`auth.ts`) using Axios, handling user input and token storage.
+    *   **Login Integration & Persistence**: `Login.tsx` was connected to the backend authentication API (`auth.ts`) using Axios. `AuthContext` was enhanced to store and retrieve `user_info` (with role) from `localStorage`, ensuring login persistence. `Login.tsx` was refactored to use a `useEffect` hook for reliable role-based redirection after successful authentication.
-    *   **Dashboard Data Integration**: The `Index.tsx` (Admin/Doctor Dashboard) and `PatientPortal.tsx` were updated to fetch real data from the backend using `@tanstack/react-query` and display it in their respective `StatsCard` and table components (`DashboardAppointmentsSummary.tsx`, `PatientAppointments.tsx`, `PatientMedicalRecords.tsx`, `PatientBilling.tsx`).
-This involved updating existing components to accept props from fetched data.
+    *   **Dashboard Data Integration**: `Index.tsx` (Admin/Doctor Dashboard) was updated to fetch real revenue data from the backend using `@tanstack/react-query` and display it in `StatsCard`.
-    *   **Module-wise CRUD Integration**: For each major module (Patients, Doctors, Appointments, Medical Records, Billing):
-        *   Placeholder pages (`PatientsPage.tsx`, `DoctorsPage.tsx`, etc.) were created and integrated into `App.tsx` with `PrivateRoute` and `allowedRoles`.
-        *   Dedicated API service files (`patients.ts`, `doctors.ts`, etc.) were created/reviewed to ensure correct API call structures.
+    *   **Module-wise CRUD Integration**: Placeholder pages (`PatientsPage.tsx`, `DoctorsPage.tsx`, etc.) were created and integrated into `App.tsx` with `PrivateRoute` and `allowedRoles`.
+Dedicated API service files were created/reviewed, and `useQuery`/`useMutation` hooks were implemented for data fetching and manipulation.
-        *   Table components (`PatientsTable.tsx`, `DoctorsTable.tsx`, etc.) were developed to display lists of records.
-        *   Form components (`PatientForm.tsx`, `DoctorForm.tsx`, etc.) were implemented using `React Hook Form` and `Zod` for adding and editing records.
-        *   `useQuery` hooks were used in pages to fetch lists of records, and `useMutation` hooks were implemented in forms and tables for create, update, and delete operations, ensuring automatic cache invalidation and UI updates.
-        *   Delete functionalities were enhanced with `AlertDialog` for user confirmation.
-    *   **Refactoring**: During development, a notable refactoring was renaming `frontend/src/components/AppointmentsTable.tsx` to `DashboardAppointmentsSummary.tsx` to avoid naming conflicts when creating a new, dedicated `AppointmentsTable.tsx` for the full appointments management page.
+    *   **UI/UX Improvements**: Enabled navigation for dashboard buttons like "View All" in `DashboardAppointmentsSummary.tsx` and Quick Actions in `QuickActions.tsx`.
+A global footer was added to all pages via the `Layout` component.
+    *   **Refactoring**: `DashboardAppointmentsSummary.tsx` was renamed from `AppointmentsTable.tsx` for clarity.

-This iterative approach, combined with systematic problem-solving (e.g., fixing PowerShell issues, debugging API connections, reorganizing frontend components), led to the current functional and well-structured application.
+This iterative approach, combined with systematic problem-solving, led to the current functional and well-structured application, ensuring robust backend-frontend communication, proper authentication, and dynamic content display.

 ## Getting Started